qcri-social/AIDR/Installation-Instructions.md

 Compilation and deployment of the modules must follow the below-specified sequence i.e., #1 (aidr-common) should be complied/deployed first before #2 (aidr-db-manager).

+**NOTE:** The configuration property files of specific modules may refer to the central configuration file present in $AIDR_HOME/profiles/${PROFILE}/config.properties.
+You might have to edit some properties there.

 # 1. Common (aidr-common)

 `aidr-common` contains code that is reused across multiple modules: e.g., logging and REDIS load shedding.
 This module **must** be built before any other module.